benjavalero/replacer/replacer-backend/technical-design.md

 The following concepts are used:

-- **Page** A page in Wikipedia.
+- **Page**.
+A page in Wikipedia.
 It is composed at least by the following properties:
-  - **Type** (or **namespace**) The category of the page in Wikipedia: articles, annexes, user pages, etc. Note that, as an article is a specific type of page, it should not be used as a synonym of page.
+  - **Type** (or **namespace**).
+The category of the page in Wikipedia: article, annex, user page, etc. Note that, as an article is a specific type of page, it should not be used as a synonym of page.
+  - **Language**.
+The language of the Wikipedia where the page exists.
-  - **Title** The title of the page identifies it uniquely.
+  - **Title**.
+The title of the page which identifies it uniquely.
-  - **ID** The ID of the page is a number for internal use that can also be used to identify uniquely a page.
+  - **ID**.
+The ID of the page, a number for internal use that can also be used to identify uniquely a page.
-  - **Contents** The current text contents of the page.
+  - **Contents**.
+The current text contents of the page.
-  - **Timestamp** The date and time of the last update of the page.
+  - **Timestamp**.
+The date and time of the last update of the page.
-- **Dump** A huge XML file, generated monthly, containing all the current Wikipedia pages.
+- **Dump**.
+A huge XML file, generated monthly, containing all the current Wikipedia pages.
-- **Replacement** A potential issue to be checked and fixed (replaced).
+- **Replacement**.
+A potential issue to be checked and fixed (replaced).
 For instance, the word _aproximated_ is misspelled and therefore could be proposed to be replaced with _approximated_.

   Note the importance of the _potential_ adjective, as an issue could be just a false positive.
 For instance, in Spanish the word _Paris_ could be misspelled if it corresponds to the French city (written correctly as _París_), but it would be correct if it refers to the mythological Trojan prince.

   A replacement is composed by:

-  - **Text** The text to be checked and fixed.
+  - **Text**.
+The text to be checked and fixed.
 It can be a word or an expression.
-  - **Start** A number corresponding to the position in the page contents where the text is found.
+  - **Start**.
+A number corresponding to the position in the page contents where the text is found.
 Take into account that the first position is 0.
-  - **Type** The category of the replacement: misspelling, date format, etc. It may include a **SubType**, for instance the particular misspelling.
+  - **Type**.
+The category of the replacement: misspelling, date format, etc. It may include a **SubType**, for instance the particular misspelling.
-  - **Suggestions** A list with at least one suggestion to replace the text.
+  - **Suggestions**.
+A list with at least one suggestion to replace the text.
 Each suggestion is composed by:
-    - **Text** The new text after the replacement.
+    - **Text**.
+The new text after the replacement.
-    - **Comment** An optional description to explain the motivation of the fix.
+    - **Comment**.
+An optional description to explain the motivation of the fix.
-- **Immutable** A section in the page contents to be left untouched, for instance a literal quote, so any replacement found within it must be ignored and not offered to the user for revision.
+- **Immutable**.
+A section in the page contents to be left untouched, for instance a literal quote, so any replacement found within it must be ignored and not offered to the user for revision.
 It is composed by:
-  - **Start** The start position of the section in the page contents
+  - **Start**.
+The start position of the section in the page contents
-  - **End** The end position of the section in the page contents
+  - **End**.
+The end position of the section in the page contents
-  - **Text** Optionally, the text in the section, especially for debugging purposes, i.e. the text between the start and end position of the section.
+  - **Text**.
+Optionally, the text in the section, especially for debugging purposes, i.e. the text between the start and end position of the section.
 - **Cosmetic** A special type of replacement which can be applied automatically, concerning cosmetic modifications, visible or not, e.g. replacing `[[Asia|Asia]]` by `[[Asia]]`.

 For the first use case, the basic steps are: